tikui/tikui/README.md

 ```pug
 include:componentDoc(height=55) button/button.md
 ```

+> You can also use `include:templateDoc button/button.md` if you don't want to see the component render, it's useful on bigger components like templates.

 Now, you have to create your atom by adding the button folder and the button documentation as a markdown file: